 Group B (Amber) The top mini groups in B are for riders who may not know Cadwell Park circuit very well but describe themselves as ‘progressive’ on the road.
 In mini-groups 4 and 5 of Group B we have the less experienced and more nervous riders.
 These lovely people take away most skills improvement from the day.

 In the end, our main concern is that NO-ONE is frustrated or frightened!
 And that NO-ONE crashes!
 We engender friendliness throughout, and we don’t tolerate bullies or hooligans.
 We must also limit the mini-groups to 6 bikes in order that everyone gets their turn with their instructor.

 What should I bring with me?

-You’ll need your full driving licence, the printed and signed MSV registration form, and a road legal bike.
+You’ll need your full driving licence and a road legal bike.
+With the new normal there is no longer a paper registration form, but you MUST have completed the online registration for Cadwell Park before the day.
 A little cash for lunch, and possibly some petrol in the afternoon, is also good.

 Can I get fuel?

 Yes, Cadwell has a fuel pump that will be open at various points in the day.
 Usually once in the morning, at lunch time and once in the afternoon.
 They can take card, but cash will be quicker!

 What kit do I need?

 Because of our safety record we have special permission from MSV, the owners of Cadwell Park, to allow the use of textiles on our Better Riding Days.
 So good quality zip together textiles are allowed.
 We’d also recommend a back protector if your kit doesn’t have one built in.
 Riders on our day are also allowed to use flip front helemts, which are usually forbidded at MSV circuits.
 HRT Rider Training is unique in having this special permission.